 Hello and welcome to the Cedar Class page!
-We hope that you have had a lovely, relaxing summer break and are ready for the new school year!
+We hope that you have had a lovely rest over half term and are ready for the busy run up to Christmas!

 On this page we aim to keep you updated about the curriculum areas of learning, useful information and important dates.

 We are always here to help so please feel free to contact us via the school email address (email@example.com) or by ringing the school office (01204 883415) and we will get back to you as soon as we can.

 Rebecca Hudson is inviting you to a scheduled Zoom meeting.

 Topic: Reception, Years 1 and 2 Poetry Performances

 Meeting ID: 784 6412 4905

 This half term we will be reading a version of 'Rapunzel' by Bethan Woollvin.
 This is an unusual take on the traditional tale; we will explore the story and the illustrations, developing a range of writing genres.
 Next we will read 'Olga de Polga', a collection of stories exploring life from a guinea pig's viewpoint.
 The book encourages questioning about science and the environment.